DataDog/terraform-provider-datadog/docs/resources/monitor.md

 We highly recommend you set this to `false` for sparse metrics, otherwise some evaluations will be skipped.
 Default: `true` for `on average`, `at all times` and `in total` aggregation. `false` otherwise.
 - **restricted_roles** (Set of String) A list of unique role identifiers to define which roles are allowed to edit the monitor.
 Editing a monitor includes any updates to the monitor configuration, monitor deletion, and muting of the monitor for any amount of time.
 Roles unique identifiers can be pulled from the [Roles API](https://docs.datadoghq.com/api/latest/roles/#list-roles) in the `data.id` field.
 - **tags** (Set of String) A list of tags to associate with your monitor.
 This can help you categorize and filter monitors in the manage monitors page of the UI.
 Note: it's not currently possible to filter by these tags when querying via the API
-- **timeout_h** (Number) The number of hours of the monitor not reporting data before it will automatically resolve from a triggered state.
+- **timeout_h** (Number) The number of hours of the monitor not reporting data before it automatically resolves from a triggered state.
+The minimum allowed value is 0 hours.
+The maximum allowed value is 24 hours.
 - **validate** (Boolean) If set to `false`, skip the validation call done during plan.

 ### Read-Only